IMPORTANT ALERT: Coronavirus Updates

 - NAR guidance for REALTOR® associations

 - NAR announces ban on non-essential travel

 - NAR surveys members on impact of coronavirus

 - NAR Info on Professional Standards and COVID-19

 - Stay Informed: Check with your local health and city authorities for updates in your area.
 If you have a specific question related to real estate that is not contained here- please reach out to us.

 - Answers to Legal Questions Related to COVID-19: The Alabama REALTORS® Legal Hotline (334-262-3808) is responding to inquiries from members regarding COVID-19 and its impact on your businesses.
-We are in the process of documenting frequently asked questions and plan to publish additional resources online.
+We are documenting frequently asked questions and publish additional resources weekly.

 - Commit to Professionalism: Uncertainty, anxiety, and rapidly changing information due to COVID-19 in the U.S. present challenges to real estate professionals and consumers involved in real estate activities.
 When working with clients or prospects, REALTORS® must always be careful to avoid actions that violate the Fair Housing Act.
 This remains true even with the added concerns regarding COVID-19.

 - Communicate with Existing and Prospective Clients: Engage in open, honest discussions with your clients and prospects to understand their goals and concerns.
 You can provide insights about steps in a real estate transaction that may involve contact with others or visits/visitors to properties.
 For clients and others concerned about in-person contact, you may be able to suggest alternatives such as virtual meetings, photos, and videos.
 You can also point clients and prospects to expert sources for topics that fall outside your expertise, such as the CDC, Alabama Department of Public Health, or local health authorities for hygiene and health tips.